LaurentFE/PacManCloneAgain/README.md

 Target results achieved :
 - Have a fully navigable maze
-- Pac-Man can be moved around the maze, respecting constraints
+- Pac-Man can be moved around the maze, respecting constraints 4 Ghosts are displayed on the maze (but cannot be interacted with, and do not have any behaviour)

 ## Context of the project
 ### WHAT